docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 keywords: ucp, cli, administration, kubectl, Kubernetes, cni, Container Networking Interface, flannel, weave, ipip, calico
 ---

+> BETA DISCLAIMER
+>
+> This is beta content.
+It is not yet complete and should be considered a work in progress.
+This content is subject to change without notice.

 For Docker Universal Control Plane, [Project Calico](https://docs.projectcalico.org/v3.0/introduction/) provides the secure networking functionality for the container communication with Kubernetes.

-UCP supports third-party Container Networking Interface (CNI) plugins  by using the `--cni-installer-url` option.
+UCP supports third-party Container Networking Interface (CNI) plugins.
 By default, Docker EE installs the built-in [Calico](https://github.com/projectcalico/cni-plugin) plugin, but you can override the default and install a Docker certified plugin.

+***NOTE:*** The `--cni-installer-url` option is deprecated as of the EE 2.1 release.

 # Install UCP with a custom CNI plugin